enlight/polymer-ts-decorators/README.md

 ```

-@extend
+@extend()
 -------
-A class decorator that sets the `extends` property on the class prototype.
+Generates a class decorator that sets the `extends` property on the class prototype.
 The [`extends`](https://www.polymer-project.org/1.0/docs/devguide/registering-elements.html#type-extension)
 property is used to specify which native HTML element a custom element extends.